Protein is the building block needed to help repair cells and to make new ones.Therefore, it’s vital in creating lean muscle mass to get super toned.

 Lean muscle mass is essential for maintaining healthy weight over our lifetime.
 As we get older we naturally lose lean muscle mass, making diversifying protein sources an effective tool in mitigating the ageing process.

-An effective way to increase your protein intake is to up the protein at the expense of carbohydrate consumption.
+An effective way to increase your protein intake is to swap carbohydrates for protein rich foods.

-According to Omniheart (Optimal Macronutrient Intake Trial for Heart Health), a diet that substituted some carbohydrates for healthy protein (or healthy fats) was more effective at lowering blood pressure and LDL (unhealthy) cholesterol levels than a similar diet with higher carbohydrate intake.
+According to Omniheart (Optimal Macronutrient Intake Trial for Heart Health), a diet that substituted some carbohydrates for healthy high protein foods (or healthy fats) was more effective at lowering blood pressure and unhealthy cholesterol levels than a similar diet with higher carbohydrate intake.

 - Improved insulin sensitivity (improved insulin sensitivity enables your body to more efficiently utilise fat as opposed to storing it)